QUASI-DEV/www/md/faq.md

 The DAO can choose a Service Provider to implement a technology or develop a product by signing a smart contract.
 The smart contract specifies the terms of the relationship between the DAO and its Service Provider.

-Once a Service Provider has been selected, the DAO can call functions on the Service Provider smart contract, setting the values of operating parameters.
+Once the Service Provider's proposal has been approved, the DAO can call functions on this smart contract, setting the values of operating parameters.
 In our case, it could be setting what percentage of each Ethereum Computer transaction is used to further fund the DAO, or what milestones have to be reached before the Service Provider receives certain payments.

 What parameters are available depend on the Service Provider's smart contract and can range from a 'hands off' approach to having the DAO hold complete operational control.